All Episodes

 And there is a rumor going around Miami that Copal will be back in stock on Monday.

-Somebody, I heard it somewhere, and I also heard that if you go right now to drinkcopal.com, you can get on the email list so you will be the first to be notified.
+And I also heard that if you go right now to drinkcopal.com, you can get on the email list so you will be the first to be notified.

 That's just what I heard when I was walking the dog this morning.

-And although, as you can see in the cold open there, we were able to do some, let's say, uh blue.
+And although, as you can see in the cold open there, we were able to do some, let's say, blue.

 We worked blue a little bit in the humor, made some sexual jokes, that sort of thing.

-although perhaps it had something to do with her race uh on the light rail in Charlotte, and then the the subtext to that or the side story of that is how the media covered it up, and then how they hid it and all of these things.
+And then the subtext to that or the side story of that is how the media covered it up and then how they hid it and all of these things.

-We're also finding a little bit more about how this guy was let out of jail, a 14-time offender who had 16 mugshots.
+We're also finding a little bit more about how this guy was let out of jail, a 14-time offender who had 16 mug shots.

 I mean, it's really, really banana stuff.

-So we're we're really doing a deep dive today, so all right, let's jump right in.
+So we're really doing a deep dive today.

-Uh so first off, yesterday, you may have seen it online.
+So first off, yesterday, you may have seen it online.

 That video is available.